viktorgullmark/exilence-next/CONTRIBUTING.md

 ## Coding Guidelines

-1. In general, we follow https://github.com/airbnb/javascript/tree/master/react whenever applicable.
+1. In general, we follow [AirBnbs styleguides](https://github.com/airbnb/javascript/tree/master/react) whenever applicable.

-2. Always use Material UI components whenever possible, e.g instead of using a regular `<h1>`-tag, use `<Typography variant="h2">`.
+2. Always use Material UI components whenever possible.

 3. Type everything (no exceptions).
 We will not accept pull requests with an object declared as `any`.

 4. Translate everything.
-We use react-i18next for translating, keys should be added in suiting namespace in https://github.com/viktorgullmark/exilence-next/tree/master/ExilenceNextApp/public/i18n/en.
-If a suiting namespace does not exist, feel free to create one (needs to be included in the config https://github.com/viktorgullmark/exilence-next/blob/master/ExilenceNextApp/src/i18n/index.ts).
+We use react-i18next for translating, keys should be added in suiting namespace in [/public/i18n](https://github.com/viktorgullmark/exilence-next/tree/master/ExilenceNextApp/public/i18n/en).
+If a suiting namespace does not exist, feel free to create one (needs to be included in the [config](https://github.com/viktorgullmark/exilence-next/blob/master/ExilenceNextApp/src/i18n/index.ts)).